OpenDSA/OpenDSA/RST/en/AlgAnal/AnalProblem.rst

 the **best** algorithm that we know for the problem.
 Of course, whenever we talk about bounds, we have to say when they apply.
-We we really should say something like the best algorithm that we know in the worst case, or the best algorithm that we know in the average case.
+We really should say something like the best algorithm that we know in the worst case, or the best algorithm that we know in the average case.